raspberrypilearning/our-beat/en/step_1.md

 ## What you will make

-🎼 Use your micro:bit to make a theme tune for your Code Club 🎶 🥁 🎸 🎹
+🎼 Use your BBC micro:bit to make a theme tune for your Code Club 🎶 🥁 🎸 🎹

 --- print-only ---
 TODO: